 The above figure illustrates the different assignments.
 After step 3 there were two different paths to continue the practical assignment.
-The left branch of the figure which, amongst others, involved implementing isosurfaces and height plots was chosen.
+As one had to be chosen we chose to take the left branch of the figure which, amongst others, involved implementing isosurfaces and height plots.

 Every chapter in this report discusses a particular objective from the practical assignment.
-The next chapter will briefly talk about the skeleton program supplied and how the code was adapted to be able to add functionality.
+The next chapter will briefly talk about the skeleton program supplied and how we adapted the code to be able to add functionality.
 Chapter 3 will discuss the color mapping, chapter 4 is about glyphs and so on.

-A few subjects for each practical assignment will be discussed.
-Each chapter gives a short description of each technique with a couple of screenshots, it talks about how the technique was implemented and what problems were encountered, if any.
+We will discuss a few subjects for each practical assignment.
+Each chapter gives a short description of each technique with a couple of screenshots, it talks about how we implemented the technique and what problems we encountered if any.

-The report ends giving a detailed conclusion about visualization in general and the visualization course.
+We end our report giving a detailed conclusion about visualization in general and the visualization course.